MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 1. Review the scopes granted to the app.
 1. Review the user activity associated with the app.

-### App with application permissions accessing numerous emails
+### App with EWS application permissions accessing numerous emails

 **Severity**: Medium

 **MITRE IDs**: T1114

-This detection generates alerts for multi-tenant cloud apps with application permissions showing a significant increase in calls to the Exchange Web Services API that are specific to email enumeration and collection.
+This detection generates alerts for multi-tenant cloud apps with EWS application permissions showing a significant increase in calls to the Exchange Web Services API that are specific to email enumeration and collection.
 This app might be involved in accessing and retrieving sensitive email data.

 **TP or FP?**